PGY2 Emergency Medicine Residency

 The PGY2 Emergency Medicine Pharmacy Residency Program welcomed its first resident in 2020.
 The program is in Candidate status with the American Society of Health System Pharmacists (ASHP).

-The Residency Program Director is Chilla Wiersema, PharmD, BCCCP, Emergency Medicine Pharmacy Specialist and Crystal Diep, PharmD, BCACP, MS is the Residency Program Coordinator.
+The Residency Program Director is Chilla Wiersema, PharmD, BCCCP, Emergency Medicine Pharmacy Specialist and Michelle Ito, PharmD, BCACP is the Interim Residency Program Coordinator.

 For 2022-23, the program is recruiting one PGY2 emergency medicine resident.

 Our PGY2 Emergency Medicine Pharmacy Residency is a one-year postgraduate specialty training program that offers residents an immersive experience in all aspects related to emergency medicine pharmacy after they have completed a PGY1 residency.